LukeADay/IMDB-Sentiment-Analysis-API/README.md

 To train the LSTM model, run: `python train_model.py`

-This will preprocess the data, train the model, and save `sentiment_model.h5` and `tokenizer.pkl` for deployment.
+This will preprocess the data, train the model, and save `sentiment_model.keras` and `tokenizer.pkl` for deployment.

 ## API Deployment
 Run the FastAPI server locally: